gre-42/MGame/README.md

 The [release section on GitHub](https://github.com/gre-42/MGame/releases) contains executables of the PC version (Linux and Windows), while the Android build can be downloaded [from Google Play](https://play.google.com/store/apps/details?id=com.hallo2hallo.vanillarally).

-For instructions how to add a custom stage, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For instructions how to add a custom stage, see [CONTRIBUTING](CONTRIBUTING.md).

 ## Screenshots